 Answering the question from the title, we think yes, there’s still sense in using a DMP, and there are still players in the market who could benefit from using it in the long run.
 Let’s briefly sum up the key points of this article:

-• A DMP contains device data, not user profile data.
+- A DMP contains device data, not user profile data.

-• A DMP is less complex and versatile than a CDP, but it’s cheaper and still has its use cases
+- A DMP is less complex and versatile than a CDP, but it’s cheaper and still has its use cases

-• You can create your own DMP and benefit from an in-house platform or you can subscribe to one.
+- You can create your own DMP and benefit from an in-house platform, or you can subscribe to one.
 The market has plenty of solutions

 Once again, we can’t predict the future of the platform; however, no matter if you buy or subscribe to a DMP solution, you’ll still need an ad tech stack to make use of it.

 For example, Epom White-Label DSP has top-notch analytics on the performance of your ad campaigns.
-The reporting and data analytics features are made to provide you with detailed insights into what works and what doesn’t.
+The reporting and data analytics features are made to provide you with customer insights into what works and what doesn’t.

 Manage data effectively with Epom analytics